 Some kind of peace of mind

-Jimmy Ruffin’s Motown soul ballad (hear it on YouTube) was such a worldwide hit in the summer of 1966 because it hit a nerve ~ it sang to us of the human condition which is so marked by soul loss.
-And so the greatest contribution modern shamans make in helping to heal our fractured mind-body-spirit continuum, and our relationship to the Land, is in bringing back the practice of soul retrieval.
+Jimmy Ruffin’s Motown soul ballad (hear it on YouTube) was such a worldwide hit in the summer of 1966 because it hit a nerve – it sang to us of the human condition which is so marked by soul loss.
+And so I think that one of the greatest contributions that modern shamans make in helping to heal our fractured mind-body-spirit world is in their recovery of the practice of soul retrieval.

 A Native American shaman, interviewed by an anthropologist and recorded in Mircea Eliade’s seminal work: Shamanism: Archaic Techniques of Ecstasy, describes soul loss and retrieval thus.